Best length of Time for a Power Nap

 Increased productivity, better memory, lower stress levels and lower risk of heart disease.
 These are just some of the benefits of regular napping.
 But how long should a power nap actually last? - In this guide, we explore the best length of time for a nap which allows you to quickly “recharge your batteries” without disrupting your sleep cycle.

-To find out what the best length of time is for a nap is, let’s first look at what the sleep phases look like and what processes occur during each of them:
+To find out what the best length of time is for a nap is, let’s first look at what the sleep phases of nighttime sleep look like and what processes occur during each of them:

 Sleep phases are states of the brain involving its electrical activity.
 We distinguish two sleep phases:

 - NREM (non-rapid eye movement, consists of 4 stages)

 - REM (rapid eye movement, consists of 1 stage)

 The sleep cycle begins with the 4 stages of the NREM phase and ends with REM sleep.
 The order of the sleep stages is as follows:

 NREM1 → NREM2 → NREM3 → NREM4 → REM